 As usual, I’m going to lay out the process in steps below, and then we’ll explore each part of it in explicit detail.

-1) Get the Zoom H6 and choose the proper gain option on the recorder (usually Medium is enough for a regular speaking voice)
+1) Get the Zoom H6 and choose “Medium” as the gain option on the recorder

-2) Hit “Record” on the device after having connected it to the microphones
+2) Hit “Record” on the device after having connected it to Shure SM58 microphones

-3) Connect the recorder to your computer and then drag the file into Garageband’s workspace
+3) After recording the podcast, connect the H6 to your computer and then drag the file into Garageband

-4) Turn off the metronome and turn down the individual VU meter on the left-hand side to eliminate clipping
+4) Turn off the metronome and lower the VU meter volume to eliminate clipping

-5) Set up the compressor preset, “Studio Vocal,” and then the “Speaking Voice Improve on the Channel EQ.
+5) Turn on the “Studio Vocal” compressor preset, and then the Channel EQ preset “Speaking Voice Improve”

-7) Keep the Master Volume at +0.0dB and then put an AUPeakLimiter on the Master Channel with the “Pre-Gain” setting turned up to increase the total volume.
+7) Keep the Master Volume at +0.0dB and then put an AUPeakLimiter on the Master Channel with the “Pre-Gain” setting turned up to +12dB to increase the total volume.

-8) Export the file to your desktop as a .wav file and upload it to your streaming platform of choice
+8) Export the file to your desktop as a .wav file and upload it to Spotify, Apple Music, iTunes, and Soundcloud

 A Step-By-Step Guide For Making A Podcast